Azure/iotedge/kubernetes/doc/edge-deployment-to-k8s-translations.md

 ## ImagePullSecret

-Image pull secrets are derived from the Edge Deployment's *Container Registry Settings*, which contain the following fields:
+Image pull secrets are derived from the edge deployment specification's *Container Registry Settings*, which contain the following fields:
 - **UserName**
 - **ServerAddress**
 - **Password**